york-deng/adapterj/README.md

 ## A Brief Explanation

 AdapterJ is a real WYSIWYG (what you see is what you get), java-based, high-performance Web Layer framework.
-Its design goals are:
+Its design goals are as follows:

 * Separate HTML and Java completely.
 * Do NOT introduce any special syntax, tags, tag attributes other than standard HTML and standard Java.